Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Also make sure to check the soil moisture levels, let the top surface layer dry out before watering again.

-If you notice droopy leaves on your Moon Valley plant it could be either the soil is being kept too soggy or that the soil is staying dry too long.
+This problem could be due to either the soil is being kept too soggy or the soil is staying dry too long.

 Brown Tips on Leaves